-Meriwether Lewis reported sage-grouse "in great abundance" in 1806 in an area that would become Benton and Klickitat counties (Zwickel and Schroeder 2003).
-Sage-grouse numbers in Washington declined from the late 1800's to the early 1900's because of habitat conversion, overgrazing, and weak hunting regulations (Yocom 1956).
-Sage-grouse historically ranged from the Columbia River in Klickitat County, north to Oroville, west to the foothills of the Cascades, and east to the Spokane River (Fig. 2, p.2).
-As early as 1860, sage-grouse had declined and were rarely seen in some areas that had formerly contained numerous birds.
+Meriwether Lewis reported sage-grouse "in great abundance" in 1806 in areas of present-day Benton and Klickitat counties (Zwickel and Schroeder 2003) and they were particularly abundant at the mouth of the Snake River (Coues 1893).
+Historical reports describe large numbers of sage-grouse throughout their range (Escalante 1776, Coues 1893, Huntington 1897, Burnett 1905, Wilhelm 1970).
+Sage-grouse populations declined throughout North America from 1900 to 1940 (Patterson 1952, Jewett et al. 1953).
+Sage-grouse numbers in Washington declined from the late 1800s to the early 1900s because of habitat conversion, overgrazing, and weak hunting regulations (Yocom 1956).
+Sagegrouse historically ranged from the Columbia River in Klickitat County, north to Oroville, west to the foothills of the Cascades, and east to the Spokane River (Fig. 2).
+As early as 1860, sage-grouse had declined and were rarely seen in some areas that formerly contained numerous birds.
 In 1897, the hunting season for sage-grouse extended from 15 August - 1 December, with a bag limit of 10 birds/day.
 By the early 1900s, sage-grouse had been extirpated from Spokane, Columbia, and Walla Walla counties and perhaps other counties that historically contained small populations.
-In 1922 the sage-grouse season was closed in all counties except Benton and Franklin counties, where the season was limited to 2-6 September with daily bag of 3.
-The season was closed in all counties in 1923, and remained closed statewide until 1950.
-Sage-grouse numbers increased somewhat in some areas with the change from horse-drawn to mechanized farming, and protection from hunting from 1933-1949.
-Sage-grouse were apparently abundant enough to be causing damage to alfalfa and potatoes in the Badger Pocket area of Kittitas County when the first hunting season since 1932 was opened in 1950 (Yocum 1956).
+In 1922, the sage-grouse season was closed in all counties except Benton and Franklin counties, where the season was limited to 2-6 September with a daily bag of 3 birds.
+The season was closed in all counties in 1923 and remained closed statewide until 1950.
+Sage-grouse numbers increased in some areas with the change from horse-drawn to mechanized farming, and protection from hunting.
+Sage-grouse were apparently abundant enough to be causing damage to alfalfa and potatoes in the Badger Pocket area of Kittitas County where hunting resumed in 1950 (Yocum 1956).
 The recovery was temporary, however, as more and more shrub-steppe was converted to agriculture within the Columbia Basin Irrigation Project.